 Businesses with a more holistic view of their marketplace are more likely to succeed.
 With the insights afforded by a high-performing CRM and tech stack, it’s far easier to shift focus to solving customers’ problems rather than trialing a range of products and services for traction and success.
 It’s for this reason Account-Based Marketing strategies see such a solid return on investment.
 It’s often the first concerted effort to align marketing with sales and pull together to achieve the same vision.

-Demand generation specialists, Roots to Market, are experts in optimising the sales-marketing relationship.
+Our Marketing services team are demand generation specialists, and experts in optimising the sales-marketing relationship.
 HubSpot Gold Partners are hyper-focused on using the platform’s leading technology to deliver more for customers.
 Associate Director, Verity Studley-Wootton, said, “The most significant benefit of bringing marketing and sales touchpoints into one powerful system is the ability to create a single version of the truth in a business.
 By doing this, we uncover a far clearer picture of customer behaviours and the opportunity to understand better and ultimately successfully market to them and convert them into happy, loyal customers.”

 Create a list of objectives that you can agree upon, and action them: